commonpike/fairpost/docs/Facebook.md

 ## Manage additional pages with the same app

-One fairpost `.env` can only manage one page.
-If you create a second `.env-foo`, you can use the same app id to manage a different page.
+One fairpost user can only manage one page.
+If you create a second user, you can use the same app to manage a different page.
 The app is registered on your account, so if you can manage the other page, so can the app.

-### Enter credentials for your other installation
+To get this working, you need to follow instruction at [Set up for multiple users](./docs/MultipleUsers.md)

-- set the `FAIRPOST_FACEBOOK_APP_ID` in your .env-foo
+## Add a second user
-- set the `FAIRPOST_FACEBOOK_APP_SECRET` in your .env-foo
+- call `./fairpost.js add-user --user=foo` # todo

 ### Enable the app on the other page